gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ## A better way to use notebooks

-Notebooks are great for prototyping but they don't help in following Software Development principles which hopefully by now I have convinced you that you should use them.
+Notebooks are great for prototyping but they don't help in following Software Development principles, which hopefully by now I have convinced you that you should use them.
 Wouldn't it be great if you could have your cake and also eat it?
 Well in this case it's possible.
 Here's my approach.

 Everything I write goes into a function which gets packaged into a library.
 I develop this code in an IDE which gives me all the benefits of Software Development principles.
 As I'm doing so, I import my library in a notebook and prototype the code as I'm writing it.
-Jupyter notebooks also make this easy by allowing me to use magic commands such as `%autoreload` which allows me to automatically reload libraries as I update them within my environment.
+Jupyter notebooks also make this easy by allowing me to use magic commands such as `%autoreload` which allows me to automatically reload libraries as I update them within my environment without the need to restart the kernel.

 ```python
 [1]: %load_ext autoreload